sarahciston/codingcare/posts/guide.md

 ## 4. We make it weird

+### Move toward the weird

+Don't be afraid to get weird together.

+>"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane] (Shane 2019, 4).

+My own personal artistic mantra is to "move toward the weird."
+In my practice, how I follow my interests and push my research forward is find the most strange, uncanny, uncomfortable aspects of whatever I'm working on.
+If something makes me cringe, that's a place to explore (within limits of course).
+Rather than research questions I can test and answer with hypotheses, I'm interested in the *research tensions* I know I won't solve but keep bugging me in a visceral way.
+In my case, it has included the discomfiting way technologies insinuate themselves into our intimate experiences, through things like personal data tracking, or the way machine learning systems carry with them the residues of their training data language into their outputs.
+It has included filming myself and tracking myself, because I am super uncomfortable both of those and they feel weird but interesting.
+What would be your strange but fascinating thing?
+How do you like to get weird?

 ### Fight for the silly photo

-Anywhere you can get serious about silliness is a space to expand.
+Anywhere you can take silliness seriously is a space to expand.
+You might think I'm joking, but I learned this through experience.

->"Pranking an AI—giving it a task and watching it fail—is a great way to learn about it"[^shane] (Shane 2019, 4).
+A few years ago I ran my first a workshop where we made zines and talked about AI.
+It was incredibly fun, and at the end we took a group photo to remember it by.
+First we took a normal photo and then a silly one.
+The professional photographer showed us the thumbnails in their camera, and Julia Kloiber from [Superrr Lab](https://superrr.net/about/) took a picture of the silly photo inside camera's preview screen.
+We had a good laugh about this meta moment.
+Later Julia posted the picture-in-picture online, and I'm so grateful, because without it that image would have been lost forever.

+When I got all the day's photos back from the photographer, there was our single group photo.
+We looked fine — but bored as hell.
+Nowhere was our silly photo, the one that captured the entire joyful spirit of the event.
+They had edited our photos out and didn't think the silly photo was important.

-...and I realized this was the entire spirit of the event in one image I glimpsed, through a screenshot of a thumbnail of a frame of a frame.
-I am so grateful to Julia Kloiber from [Superrr Lab](https://superrr.net/about/) for asking to take a picture of the camera's preview screen and posting it on Instagram the day of the event, because that image would have been lost forever if they had not.
-I would not have known what was missing, or why I'd had the instinct to ask for us to take a silly photo, or a photo in the first place—when the very spirit of the community is itself the entire point.
-I would not have been so nagged by that missing photo and its contrast to the stiff serious group photo that I spent several days tracking down the original memory card to locate the precious silly photo that so much better represented us and the enthusiasm of the day.
+Without that glimpse, through a screenshot of a thumbnail of a frame of a frame, I would not have known what was missing, or why I'd had the instinct to ask for a silly photo in the first place (or a photo at all).
+But the very community itself is the entire point.

+Without Julia's silly picture-in-picture of a silly picture, I would not have been so bothered by that missing photo and its contrast to our stiff, serious, professional group photo, that I spent several days sending embarrassing emails, tracking down the photographer and the original memory card, to locate the precious silly photo — because that precious silly photo so much better represented us and the enthusiasm of the day.

+Don't be shy, fight for your silly photos and the moments that don't seem like they should matter.
+They do!

 ### Adopt mascots